alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-03.basic.md

 ## Equality of Participation

-All participants **MUST** be peers, ie: they **MUST** have equal access to the PCASM of any message;
-see also "Integrity of Participation".
+All participants **MUST** be peers, i.e. they **MUST** have equal access to the PCASM of any message; see also "Integrity of Participation".

 ## Closure of Conversation

 The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.

+Per "Transparency of Participation" that action (introducing a new participant) **MUST** be visible to all other participants

 ### Public Conversations and Self-Subscription

-Existing participants **MAY** publicly share links, data, or other mechanisms to enable non-participant entities to subscribe themselves as conversation participants.
+Existing participants **MAY** publicly share links to the conversation, identifying data to assist discovery of the conversation, or other mechanisms to enable non-participant entities to subscribe themselves as conversation participants.
 This **MAY** be considered legitimate "intentional action" to increase the set of participants in the group.

 ## Management of Participant Clients and Devices

 Where there exists centralised E2ESM software that hosts participants:

-1. The E2ESM software **MUST** provide each participant entity with means to review or revoke access for clients or devices that can access future PCASM.
+1. The E2ESM software **MUST** provide each participant entity with means to review or revoke access for that participant's clients or devices that can access future PCASM.

 2. The E2ESM software **MUST** provide each participant entity with notifications and/or complete logs of changes to the set of clients or devices that can or could access message PCASM.